 The guidelines include a complete definition of gross income.
 Generally, it includes most types of earned or unearned income, such as wages, commissions, self-employment income, bonuses, dividend or interest income, rent, workers' compensation or unemployment insurance benefits, and pension or retirement benefits.
 But gross income doesn't include child support a parent receives for children from other relationships, public assistance, or Supplemental Security Income.

 To get net income, you may deduct the following expenses from total gross income:

-If you have children of other relationships currently living with you, you may also be able to deduct an amount for their support.
+If you have children from other relationships currently living with you, you might also be able to deduct an amount for their support when calculating the initial amount of child support.
 The guidelines include a complete explanation of how to calculate deductions.

-To get the basic child support figure, you’ll have to add both parents' net weekly incomes together, and match the total amount with the column containing the applicable number of children in the Schedule of Basic Child Support Obligations.
-The current version of this schedule is included in the guidelines.
-For example, if the total net weekly income is $1,000, the basic child support amount for one child would be $229 according to the schedule.
+To get the basic child support figure, add together both parents' net weekly incomes and match the combined total with the column containing the applicable number of children in the Schedule of Basic Child Support Obligations (which is included in the guidelines).

 If a child is receiving social security dependency benefits on the earnings record of a noncustodial parent, you should subtract the weekly benefit amount from the support obligation.

 After determining the basic child support obligation, you can use the worksheet to calculate adjustments for unreimbursed medical expenses, necessary child care, and payment of support arrearages.
 These items are pro-rated on the basis of the parents' "net disposable incomes"—the money they each have available to spend.